 Elevation: 597 m (1,959 ft)

-The Creston Valley Wildlife Management Area, a Ramsar designated wetland of international importance, covers 17,000 acres, boasts 32 kilometres (20 mi) of walking trails and is home to over 300 species of birds, 57 species of mammals and 29 species of fish, reptiles and amphibians.
-The Nature Centre offers guided canoe tours and interpretive programs.
+The Creston Valley Wildlife Management Area (CVWMA), is a RAMSAR designated wetland of international importance, covers 17,000 acres, boasts 32 kilometres (20 mi) of walking trails and is home to over 300 species of birds, 57 species of mammals and 29 species of fish, reptiles and amphibians.
+At the entrance to the CVWMA is the Kootenay Columbia Discovery Centre offering guided canoe tours, interpretive centre and more.

 Inspired by the valley’s incredible natural beauty, the area is also home to a community of talented artists and artisans who sell their wares in rustic galleries and home studios that are well worth visiting.
 Be sure to also take time to wander the charming downtown to explore a number of unique boutiques and shops, as well as the iconic grain elevators that overlook the valley.
 During the evening, pick from your choice of entertainment options.